fgillet4/Music_Vizualizer/README.md

 # Music_Vizualizer
-Some fun fast fourier transform based audio visualizers that utilize the built in microphone and pygame
+Some fun fast fourier transform based audio visualizers that utilize the built in microphone and pygame to display the visuals.

 # Requirements